telerik/blazor-docs/components/treeview/data-bind.md

 * ExpandedField => Expanded
 * HasChildrenField => HasChildren
 * ItemsField => Items
-* Level - this is used for defining [differenrt bindings for different levels](#multiple-level-bindings).
+* Level - this is used for defining [different bindings for different levels](#multiple-level-bindings).
 If no level is set, the bindings are taken as default for any level that does not have explicit settings.
 You should have one `TelerikTreeViewBinding` without a level.

-The default values for the fields match the properties, so the following tree item model does not require explicit binding settings:
+>tip There are default values for the field names.
+If your model names match the defaults, you don't have to define them in the bindings settings.

+>caption Default field names for treeview item bindings.
+If you use these, you don't have to specify them in the `TelerikTreeViewBinding` tag explicitly.

 ````CSHTML
 public class TreeItem